Barba76/SPFx-NumberPicker-Control/README.md

 Usage:
 1. Install dependencies with the command **_npm install_**
-2. import the numberPicker.ts file on your SPFx project
+2. Import the numberPicker.ts file on your SPFx project
-3. create a new Instance of the numberPicker on the PropertyPaneConfiguration:
+3. Create a new NumberPicker Instance on the PropertyPaneConfiguration:

 e.g.
 ```javascript